gtod/postgres-json/doc/user-guide.md

 some more concise forms are defined in [user-query.lisp](../model/user-query.lisp).
-Everything else is still S-SQL but any list starting with a symbol in the list below gets special treatment when used with `define-json-query`:
+Everything else is still S-SQL but any list starting with a symbol in the list below gets special treatment when used in a `define-json-query` query:

 * [`j->`](api.md#j-) returns a JSON object propery as JSON.
 * [`j->>`](api.md#j--1) returns a JSON object propery as text.